ilastik/ilastik.github.io/documentation/basics/common_problems.md

 * Write a custom script in Python using the h5py library

 #### 4) My exported results are all black!
 ilastik exports probability maps or segmentations.
 The former have a range from 0 to 1 and by default they are of type float.
 This is convenient for automatic post-processing, but not for visual inspection.
 To export as a viewable image, change the output type to ``unsigned int, 8 bit`` and renormalize the range from (0, 1) to (0, 255).
 More details on these operations can be found [here]({{site.baseurl}}/documentation/basics/export#settings).
 If you are exporting a segmentation, ilastik saves it as a labeled image, so every pixel has the value of the most probable label found during classification.
 If you had, say, 3 labels, your image is composed of values 1, 2 and 3, which looks black if viewed raw.
 An image like this should be displayed with a ``lookup table``.
 For example, ``glasbey`` LUT in Fiji usually works well, but you can also define your own if you have specific class colors in mind.

+#### 5) Can I just select all features?
+For [Pixel Classification workflow]({{site.baseurl}}/documentation/pixelclassification/pixelclassification) you can select all.
+In theory and in our own practice, there should be no negative effect on the classification accuracy.
+However, computing more pixel features is slower than computing less.

+The situation is a little different for the [Object Classification workflow]({{site.baseurl}}/documentation/objects/objects).
+Here most of the feature computation time is spent in looping over the image and adding more features does not bring a substantial overhead.
+However, you have to be careful not to select ``Location``-based features for classification (such as ``object center``), unless they really are important for your data (say, if objects of one class tend to assemble at the top of the image and of the other at the bottom).
+If the object class is independent from the object location, adding location-based features can confuse the classifier.
+Also, if the background of your iamges is uniform, it does not make sense to select ``in neighborhood`` features.
+For the rest, we recommend selecting all in the ``Object Extraction`` applet and trying out different subsets in ``Object Classification``.
+This setup provides the most flexibility, as you don't have to wait for feature computation over and over again.

+#### 6) How can I view individual channels of my input data?
+2- and 3-channel data is loaded as RGB by default.
+To examine the channels one by one, you again have to go to the [Dataset Properties dialog]({{site.baseurl}}/documentation/basics/dataselection#properties) and change the ``Channel Display`` setting.
+After you do that, a tiny channel spinbox should appear at the Raw data layer in the lower left corner of the ilastik window.

+#### 7) How can I adjust the brightness/contrast of my image for Training?
+If you display individual channels rather than a composite image, you should see a [Window Leveling button]({{site.baseurl}}/documentation/pixelclassification/pixelclassification#window) in the Training applet.
+This has no effect on the classifier, but makes the labeling process simpler.